Why Do Dogs Like Squeaky Toys?

 Healthy Paws Reimbursement: $4,798 (80% reimbursement rate, $200 deductible)

-After X-rays, the emergency vet determined that there was an obstruction; by this time the night had progressed to 1am and Kristin had to leave Maverick overnight.
+After X-rays, the emergency vet determined that there was an obstruction.
+By this time, the night had progressed to 1 am and Kristin had to leave Maverick overnight.
 “Nothing prepares you to leave your new baby at the vet’s office and have to sign a paper giving them the rights to do major surgery (or whatever it takes) to save your dog in your absence,” she says.

 The very next day, they performed foreign body obstruction (FBO) surgery on Maverick and removed a squeaker from the rope toy (“We didn’t even know it was in there!” exclaims Kristin) that he’d swallowed.
 He stayed in the hospital for four full nights, and the bill was hefty: $6,220 for foreign body removal surgery and follow-up care.
-Maverick has since recovered and is doing fabulous today: “You cannot see his scar anymore on his belly and he is back to being a crazy 10-month old pup!”
-And Kristin is thankful she had signed up for pet insurance and was reimbursed $4,798 in vet bills.
+Maverick has since recovered and is doing fabulous today: “You cannot see his scar anymore on his belly, and he is back to being a crazy 10-month-old pup!”
+And Kristin is thankful she signed up for pet insurance and was reimbursed $4,798 in vet bills.

 If you love your dog like family but wouldn’t be prepared to pay thousands of dollars for an unexpected accident or illness, consider pet insurance.
 By enrolling as soon as possible, your furry family member is covered, and so is your wallet.
 Start by getting a free quote.